 Start-ups created having a financial transacti on of at least 10 000 EUR for a service/p roduct (result of the KIC KAVA) sold to custome rs EITHEO 4.4 Number of start-ups established in year N as a result / based on the output(s) of KAVA(s), or start-ups created for the purpose of an innovation project to organise and support the development of an asset (but not later than three years after the completion of KAVA) having financial transactions of at least 10 000 EUR for services/products (result of the KIC KAVA) sold to customers.
-Structured data: • Year of reporting • Company name • Company registration number • Country of the company registration • Gender of the company CEO • Link to the specific KAVA • Was the company created through the HEI CB Initiative? • Was the company created through a cross-KIC project?
-Registration certificate of a start-up established in year N Description of the start-up and its core business Document such as an invoice or an online sales record certifying financial transactions of at least 10 000 EUR for services/products (result of the KIC KAVA) sold to a customer.
+Structured data: Registration certificate of a start-up established in year N Description of the start-up and its core business Document such as an invoice or an online sales record certifying financial transactions of at least 10 000 EUR for services/products (result of the KIC KAVA) sold to a customer.
 Start-ups created of/for innovatio n EITHEO 4.1 Number of start-ups established in year N as a result / based on the output(s) of KAVA(s), or start-ups created for the purpose of an innovation project to organise and support the development of an asset (but not later than three years after the completion of KAVA).
 Structured data: • Year of reporting • Company name • Company registration number • Country of the company registration Only EITHE04.4 Start-ups created having a financial transaction of at least 10 000 EUR for a service/product (result of the KIC KAVA) should be used in projects and project proposals and counts for SA achievement targets.
 EITHE04.1 Start-ups created of/for innovation represent the encompassing KPI, used for statistical purposes (counts starts-ups with or without sales of 10k).
 No supporting evidence is required.